algosup/2022-2023-project-4-game-design-Team-1/Management/Weekly Recap.md

 # Week 4

-We continue to improve the mechanics, the designs and also the puzzles for the demo at the end of the weeek.
+We continue to improve the mechanics, the designs and also the puzzles for the demo/vertical slice at the end of the weeek.

 # Week 5